Congo to start delayed COVID-19 vaccination with AstraZeneca shots

-KINSHASA (Reuters) - The Democratic Republic of Congo will start its COVID-19 vaccination campaign on April 19 with 1.7 million AstraZeneca doses it received from the COVAX global vaccines sharing scheme after delaying the rollout for more than a month.
+The Democratic Republic of Congo will start its COVID-19 vaccination campaign on April 19 with 1.7 million AstraZeneca (AZN.L) doses it received from the COVAX global vaccines sharing scheme after delaying the rollout for more than a month.

 A government statement late on Tuesday said a task force had determined that the AstraZeneca vaccines already available in the country presented no risks to the population.